Aaron Platt

 Aaron Platt, (born June 9, 1981) is an American film director and cinematographer.
 He previously resided in Venice, California, and Brooklyn, New York.
 He currently resides in Seattle with his wife, Karissa Hochberg, a wardrobe stylist.

 Platt has worked steadily as a director/cinematographer since 2002, with prolific work spanning television commercials, feature films, and music videos.

 Platt is a frequent collaborator with independent film director Cam Archer.
 His work on Archer's feature film debut, Wild Tigers I Have Known, which premiered at the 2006 Sundance Film Festival, earned him a Best Cinematography nomination at the 2007 Independent Spirit Awards.

 In 2008, Platt photographed Archer's second feature film, Shit Year, a black and white film which premiered at the 2010 Cannes Film Festival, as part of their Directors' Fortnight program, not released theatrically until the fall of 2011.

 Platt has directed numerous music videos, starting with his first video in 2004 for "Haunts Me" by Kelli Scarr.
 From there, Platt went on to direct music videos for artists including Kanye West, Justin Timberlake, U2, Melody Gardot, Nicole Scherzinger, and Pitbull, among many others.
-At the age of 24, his video OneRepublic, ("Apologize") became a major sensation on YouTube.
+At the age of 24, his video for the OneRepublic song "Apologize" became a major sensation on YouTube.
 As of June 1, 2014, Platt's video, which features the original version of "Apologize", has garnered nearly 49,000,000 views.
 His video was also used unofficially to feature the remix of "Apologize" in a new video, which has garnered over 100,000,000 views, and is listed as YouTube's seventh most watched video of all-time.
 In 2016, Platt was a credited Director of Photography on the Beyoncé film Lemonade.

 Platt's commercial clients include Instagram, Apple, Alexander Wang, Mercedes-Benz, Adidas, Range Rover, Tom Ford, Bloomingdale's, Verizon, Gap, Inc., ALDO Group, Garnier, Spike TV, and Nintendo, among many others.